chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Creating and Running Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Examples are a great way of showing off what a project can do.
-Examples are easy
+Mason supports examples as a way to demonstrate typical usage of a package.
-to run and configure.
-The following example adds an example to ``MyProject`` and
+The following example adds an example to ``MyPackage`` and runs it.
-runs it.
-The example added simply prints a number of times based on a config const as follows:
+The example below prints a message a number of times based on the ``config const count``:

 .. code-block:: chpl

    config const count: int = 10;

-   for i in 0..count {
+   for i in 1..count {
      writeln("This is an example!!");
    }

 To build the example without running it, use the command ``mason build --example``.
 This command will build ALL examples found either in the ``example/`` directory or
-listed in the Mason.toml.
+listed in the ``Mason.toml``

 .. note:: If examples or tests are listed in the Mason.toml, Mason will not search
           for any examples or tests not listed.